Interested in Technical Diving?

 If you have a previous video of you diving, then submit.
 We can tell fairly quickly what needs to be worked on.
 One thing to keep in mind is that practicing a skill, with bad habits, is habit forming.
 Oftentimes it is best to just come as you are, and we improve from there.

-Costs are $250 / day, and typically is 3 to 4 days long.
+Typically, costs start at $300 / day, and is 3 to 4 days long.
 Most students end up doing 4 days to maximize the program.
 We personally spent years specializing in developing diver’s and working with physiologists to understand body mechanics.
 In short, we are able to achieve great results in a shorter period of time compared to just a uniform cookie cutter program.

 Building blocks are essential when progressing through a proper program.
 At AQUI, our 4 day approach (more if necessary) is as follows: